 02. Apply for a visa, if necessary.

 Does the country you're going to house sit, require a visa?
 Make sure to get all your documents in order and check if your passport is still valid for more than 6 months.
-If you need to apply for a visa, plan time ahead as some visas need several days to process.
+You can check on iVisa if you need to apply for a visa, plan time ahead as some visas need several days to process.

 03. Research about airport transportation in your destination.